iCliniq Logo

 Hello doctor,

 Thank you for your response.
 My mother is going to have a laparoscopic cholecystectomy.
 I realize that not doing the surgery is not an option, but I am concerned about her heart problems.
 Still, I fear that she will not cope with the anesthetic, and from what the anesthetist said, it sounds like they are not very confident of a good outcome either.
 Should I take her to another hospital?
-Thank you.
+Please help.

 Answered by Dr. Isaac Gana